Conservation easement owners, certain; DCR to report demographic information.

 Report on Conservation Easement Owners

-This bill requires the Department of Conservation and Recreation to report demographic information about owners of conservation easements funded with public money.
+This bill requires the Department of Conservation and Recreation to report demographic information about owners of certain conservation easements funded with public money.

 What This Bill Does